RedisLabs/redislabs-docs/content/rv/api/how-to/create-and-manage-databases.md

 Below is the sample script that you can use as a reference to calling the API operation to create a database.

-Note that the script relies on the pre-requisite variables to be set (see above), as well as on the `jq` tool (JSON conmmand-line processor)
+Note that the script relies on the pre-requisite variables to be set (see above), as well as on the `jq` tool (JSON command-line processor)

 ```shell